Soriold/CSSE374-Eleven/README.md

 # Design

 This tool is designed to interpret a set of Java classes and generate an accurate UML diagram to describe the design of the sfotware.
 It is build atop ASM's Java Parsing Library.
 A visitor pattern is used to iteratively interpret the design hierarchy of the subject software.
-A basic decorator pattern is used in conjunction with the visitor pattern.
+A basic strategy pattern is used in conjunction with the visitor pattern to detect code stereotypes.
 An intermediate set of data container classes is used to create an intermediate representation of the software design as it is being visited and interpreted.
 After the entire design has been evaluated, the intermediate data containers are parsed into a special text output that can be used in GraphViz to generate a UML diagram.
 This tool can also be used to generate Sequence Diagrams to describe how the classes interact with each other.
 This is accomplished using the same visitor pattern as the UML Generator and does not require additional parsing.
 One parse can generate both the UML and Sequence Diagram.

 Milestone 4:

 ![alt tag](https://github.com/Soriold/CSSE374-Eleven/blob/master/CSSE374-Eleven/M4%20Project%20UML%20Diagrams/M4%20Manual%20UML.png?raw=true)

+Milestone 4 update: The design now includes the ability to detect Singletons, as well as support for adding additional stereotype detection.
+This is achieved through use of the strategy pattern, with each stereotype having it's own detector.

 Milestone 3: